Future of Search, SEO, Jagger & Google Analytics

-Two big things have just happened in Google-land: Jagger and Google Analytics.
+Future of Search and SEO – Jagger and Google Analytics.
 Together, these two events may have changed the face of search forever.

-In other words, Google wants its search results to contain relevant, important sites, not sites that merely appear to be relevant and important.
-To this end, Google invests millions of dollars and employs the world’s smartest mathematicians to create algorithms which identify sites that are trying to trick them.
-And that’s exactly what Jagger did; and when it found those sites, it simply adjusted their ranking to more accurately reflect their true importance.
-(Unfortunately, it also demoted some sites which actually deserve a high ranking.
-It is hoped that these mistakes will be ironed out with future minor updates, but that’s a topic for another article…)
+To this end, Google invests millions of dollars and employs the world’s most brilliant mathematicians to create algorithms that identify sites that are trying to trick them.
+And that’s precisely what Jagger did.
+When it found those sites, it simply adjusted their ranking to more accurately reflect their true importance.
+(Unfortunately, it also demoted some sites that actually deserve a high ranking.

 1) Increased importance placed on IBL (Inbound Links) Relevancy?